 The whole liturgical life of the Catholic Church revolves around the celebration of the Eucharist and the other sacraments.
-There are seven sacraments in the Church: Baptism, Confirmation, Eucharist, Penance, Anointing of the Sick, Matrimony, and Holy Orders.
+There are seven sacraments in the Church: Baptism, Confirmation, Eucharist, Reconciliation, Anointing of the Sick, Matrimony, and Holy Orders.

 The sacraments are communal celebrations of the Church, grace-giving encounters with Christ that articulate what God is doing in our lives now.
 Through symbols and rituals, they are signs of God’s saving actions in Jesus, offering us a way to express and deal with realities that are almost inexpressible – divine and human realities such as love and life and death and hope and sorrow and joy.
 So powerful are they that they actually effect here and now the very thing they are celebrating.

 In Christ, God became visible and tangible.
-In the Church, Christ, and hence God, remains visible and tangible among us.
-And the Church in turn becomes visible and tangible in the seven signs.
+In the Church, Christ - and hence God - remains visible and tangible among us.
+And the Church, in turn, becomes visible and tangible in the seven signs.
 They are Christ’s hands which now touch us and Christ’s words which now ring in our ears.